jonathanmorris180/salesforce.nvim/README.md

 ## ⚙ Configuration

 There are a number of options available to configure `salesforce.nvim`.
+See the defaults below.

 > **Note**: The options are also available in Neovim at `:h salesforce`